-School Choice Now! is the official blog of the American Federation for Children, the nation's voice for school choice.
+School Choice Now! is the official blog of the American Federation for Children, the nation's voice for educational choice.
 We seek to improve our nation’s K-12 education by advancing systemic and sustainable public policy that empowers parents, particularly those in low income families, to choose the education they determine is best for their children.

 Wednesday, February 8, 2012

 Howell Heads Up Strong Support for School Choice in Virginia

 Virginia Delegate Algie Howell has been serving in the House of

 Delegates since 2004, but he’s been a supporter of educational options for

 Virginia’s families for much, much longer.
 And it's because Howell has been able to overcome educational inequalities in his own life

 that he wants to make sure that students from low-income families get a choice in

 their own educational environment.
 Says the Democratic member: